Fixed wing and rotary aircraft (helicopters) are increasingly being used to assist in the suppression of grass and wild fires.

 The second is to ensure that aircraft operating in the fire area are co-ordinated in their delivery of water or retardant onto the fire area and that at all times risk is minimized in a typically busy airspace by ensuring adequate distance between aircraft and ground hazards, such as power lines.

 Media helicopters from television stations will request permission from BIRDDOG to conduct filming operations in the fire area.
-Typically you will hear TV32 (ABC news), TV37 (Channel 7) and TV39 (Channel 9) airborne.

 The State Aircraft Unit (SAU) in Melbourne co-ordinates the deployment of aircraft throughout the State for all fire agencies and when necessary provides support to interstate fire and emergency services agencies.
 The SAU constantly revises its strategic plans for deployment of aircraft based on current and forecast weather conditions and threat potential.